trobanga/aether/docs/guides/torch-integration.md

 TORCH Integration allows you to:
 - Query cohorts from TORCH FHIR servers using standardized CRTDL queries
-- Automatically extract patient data based on clinical criteria
+- Automatically extract patient data based on clinical criteria with data minimization
 - Import extracted FHIR resources into Aether for processing
-- Apply pseudonymization or other transformations to sensitive data
+- Combine with DIMP for pseudonymization of sensitive data (optional)

 ## Prerequisites